Postgraduate arrival information

 Each Trinity Hall student is assigned a Tutor to help advise on pastoral, administrative, financial, and academic concerns.

 You will receive an email with the contact details of the tutor who has been allocated to you within the first few weeks of arrival.
 You will also be invited to meet with them informally.
-The tutors are supported by the Postgraduate Administrator, who is your point of contact for day-to-day queries.
+The tutors are supported by the Postgraduate Officer, who is your point of contact for day-to-day queries.

 Health and Wellbeing Support